chrokh/mc-rndsim/README.markdown

 If the interventions input file is empty then the baseline world (i.e. whatever is described in the phases and config inputs) will still be explored.

-The following is a valid example of an interventions file:
+The following is a valid example of an `INTERVENTIONS` csv file:

 ```csv
 name,    phase,  property,  operator,  operand